What to Pack First When Moving?

 • Start with items you won't miss: holiday decorations, off-season clothes, books you've read, basement and attic storage, and spare bedroom contents.

-• Label boxes by room AND priority—'unpack first' for essentials.
+• Label boxes by room and priority—'unpack first' for essentials.

 • Keep a suitcase of clothes and toiletries as if traveling, to be unpacked last.